achapkowski/AS.430.618/index.md

+## Welcome to Johns Hopkins University's Advanced Python Scripting for GIS

+### About the Course

+This course focuses on advanced uses of Python as a scripting tool to automate workflows in GIS and create customized applications.
+This includes the development of script tools, utilizing advanced ArcPy modules, working with third-party modules, implementing Python geoprocessing services, customizing GIS applications, and more advanced Python functionality.
+Offered once a year.
+Prerequisites: 430.606 Programming in GIS.

+The [syllabus](syllabus/syllabus.md) can be found here.

+### Lessons

+Lessons and assignments can for each week are found [here](lessons/lessons.md)

+### Contact Information

+*todo*

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/achapkowski/AS.430.618/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.